X16Community/x16-docs/X16 Reference - 05 - KERNAL.md

 NOTE: Since the SMC communicates with the keyboard using PS/2 scancode set 2, there is no way to instruct the keyboard to turn off typematic repeat entirely.
 However, with a very simple custom KERNAL key handler, you can suppress processing repeated key down events without an intervening key up.

+NOTE: **This routine does not work with the emulator**, as the key repeat rate is controlled by the operating system.

 This function takes 7 bits of input in .X, a bitfield composed of two parameter options.

 * .X = 0ddrrrrr